yawaramin/ggspec/README.md

 ## Introduction

 ggspec is a _very_ lightweight unit testing framework for Guile.
+Currently I am targeting Guile 1.8.
 I may port it to other Schemes in future; in principle it should be fairly simple because it doesn't use very many Guile-specific features.

 ggspec is self-testing.
 In fact, it was bootstrapped by the tests--the tests were written _first,_ before there was a unit testing framework to